AnirudhHosur/portfolio-website/README.md

 # portfolio-website
-A website that portrays my achievements through my career
+A website that portrays my achievements throughout my career